KC Chiefs’ Harrison Butker Experiences Enlightening Two-Point Conversion

-Georgia Tech grad Harrison Butker is grateful for the joy found in the Catholic Church.
+Georgia Tech grad and NFL kicker Harrison Butker is grateful for the joy found in the Catholic Church.

 If a football team attempts a two-point conversion after a touchdown, the kicker is usually involved only for the purpose of deceiving the defense.
 However, the kicker’s involvement in this conversion story is thoroughly associated with finding and living the truth.